Richard Tracey: Media career and writing

-From 1964 to 1966, Tracey was a leader writer for the Daily Express.
-From 1966 to 1978, he worked as a presenter and reporter for the BBC, involved in major TV and radio current affairs programmes and documentaries.
-He was a public affairs consultant between 1978 and 1983, and between 1997 and 2008.
+From 1964 to 1966, Tracey was a leader and feature writer for the Beaverbrook Newspapers' titles Daily Express and Evening Citizen.
+From 1966 to 1978, he worked as a presenter and reporter for the BBC on major TV and radio current affairs programmes and documentaries, including The World at One, Today, 24 Hours and The Money Programme, as well as You and Yours and Wheelbase.

 He was the author of World of Motor Sport (with Richard Hudson-Evans), published in 1971, and Hickstead – The First Twelve Years (with Michael Clayton), published in 1972.